Molecular Medicine Training Program

 Molecular Medicine Certificate Program

 Training incorporates three key elements: a case-based course emphasing application of basic science to human disease; a clinical interface course, and dual mentorship of Ph.D. research by a basic scientist and clinical mentor.
 It is open to students pursuing PhD training in the Departments of Biochemistry, Bioengineering, Genome Sciences, Immunology, Microbiology, Pathology, Pharmacology, Physiology & Biophysics, and in the interdisciplinary Molecular and Cellular Biology Program.
 The Certificate is awarded at the time of the receipt of the PhD.

-The Molecular Medicine and Mechanisms of Disease (M3D) PhD Program and the Molecular Medicine Training Program are committed to recruiting diverse participants, including students with a broad spectrum of scientific interests, students from underrepresented racial and ethnic groups, as well as students with physical or mental impairment that limits any major life activity, and students from economically or educationally disadvantaged backgrounds.
+The Molecular Medicine and Mechanisms of Disease (M3D) PhD Program and the Molecular Medicine Training Program are committed to recruiting diverse participants, including students with a broad spectrum of scientific interests, students from underrepresented racial and ethnic groups, students with physical or mental impairment that limits any major life activity, and students from economically or educationally disadvantaged backgrounds.
 See our Diversity Resources Page for more information.

 News & Events